v-francoise/basket-manager/README.md

 the `apiHost` and the `apiPort` constants to match the endpoint for reaching the server-side API.

-In my case it should be:
+In my case, it should be somthing like:
 * apiHost: https://basket-manager-b17a2.appspot.com
 * apiPort: 8080